-JOHN: You remember a guy named Ralph Kiper(?).
+JOHN: You remember a guy named Ralph Keiper?

-AL: He was about five-feet high and he married a woman who was about seven-feet tall.
+AL: He was about 5 feet high, and he married a woman who was about 7 feet tall.

 JOHN: It may have been.
 And they had a fortune teller in there doing an exhibition.
-And so there were people all crowded around and she was telling fortunes of these people.
-So he stood there and listened.
-Finally he pushed his way to the middle and got up in front and he said, “Mam….
+And so, there were people all crowded around, and she was telling fortunes of these people.
+And she – so, he stood there and listened.
+Finally, he pushed his way to the middle.
+He got up in front and he said, “Ma’am!”

 AL: Yeah, that’s the way he talked.

-AL: John, I have only about five minutes because I know there are a lot of questions these folks want to ask you.
-Ever have a question you couldn’t answer?
+AL: John, I have only about five minutes, because I know there are a lot of questions these folks want to ask you.
+Ever had a question you couldn’t answer?

-AL: Just for your interest, I have mess of other questions here, like what three people would you like to meet in heaven?
-And why?
+AL: Just for your interest, I have a mess of other questions here, like what three people would you like to meet in heaven and why?